sandeep194920/MERN_Projects/22_news_search/README.md

 - How to implement `useReducer` hook?
 - How to Open link in new tag when clicked on `<a href/>` tag
+- `prev` and `next` buttons will change the page, and while doing so, disable the buttons
+- Two flavours of implementing next and prev buttons in reducer

 ---